flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

     === "2"

         >**_NOTE:_**  The altitude constraints of the fix SUGOL are not relevant for the altitude constraints of the hold at SUGOL.
-The same principle applies to speed restrictions aswell.
+The same principle applies to speed restrictions as well.

         ![HOLD2](../../assets/advanced-guides/holds/HOLD2.png)